 KU students with unusual family circumstances who may be eligible for a dependency override.

-If a student requests a Dependency Override (DO), he/she is advised to schedule an appointment with one of our Financial Aid Counselors/Assistant Directors (FACs/ADs).
-During that appointment, the FAC/AD will ask the student to provide details about the family situation.
-The FAC/AD will ask the student to provide as much documentation of the situation as possible.
+- If a student requests a Dependency Override (DO), he/she is advised to schedule an appointment with one of our Financial Aid Counselors.
+During that appointment, the Financial Aid Counselor will ask the student to provide details about the family situation.
+The Financial Aid Coundelor will ask the student to provide as much documentation of the situation as possible.
 The student must also submit a written, signed request for a DO.

-Once a Professional Judgment decision is made, the FAC/AD who has been working with the student will send written notification of the decision to the student with instructions on how to proceed with the FAFSA application process.
+Once a Professional Judgment decision is made, the Financial Aid Counselor who has been working with the student will send written notification of the decision to the student with instructions on how to proceed with the FAFSA application process.

 Students who have received a DO from another school are not automatically eligible for a DO from KU.
 The student must request a DO at KU, including submission of acceptable documentation.